Warren makes presidential bid official with call for change

 She has $11 million left over from her commanding 2018 Senate re-election victory that can be used on her presidential run.

 Still, Warren must compete against other popular Democrats who will be able to raise substantial money.
-A recent CNN poll found that fewer Democrats said they’d be very likely to support Warren if she runs than said the same of former Vice President Joe Biden or Sens.
-Kamala Harris of California and Bernie Sanders of Vermont.
+A recent CNN poll found that fewer Democrats said they’d be very likely to support Warren if she runs than said the same of former Vice President Joe Biden, Sen. Kamala Harris of California and Sanders.
 Still, about as many Democrats said they’d be at least somewhat likely to support Warren as said the same of Harris or Sanders.

 That challenge is on display this weekend as Democratic presidential contenders — or those considering a run — fan out across the crucial early-voting states.
 New Jersey Sen. Cory Booker is in Iowa, while New York Sen. Kirsten Gillibrand is visiting South Carolina.
-Another possible presidential rival, Ohio Sen. Sherrod Brown, planned to be in New Hampshire on Saturday.
+Another possible presidential rival, Ohio Sen. Sherrod Brown, planned to be in New Hampshire on Saturday, while Sen. Amy Klobuchar is announcing her bid Sunday in her home state of Minnesota.

 And Warren’s launch comes at a challenging moment for the 69-year-old senator.
 She’s apologized twice over the past two weeks for claiming Native American identity on multiple occasions early in her career.
 That claim has created fodder for Republicans and could overshadow her campaign.